 However, if someone else’s negligence is responsible for your motorcycle accident, they may be legally responsible for compensating you for any of your injuries and financial losses.

 Contact our experienced motorcycle accident attorneys at Tyroler Leonard Injury Law today to learn more about your legal right to receive compensation in a free consultation at (651) 259-1113.

 Motorcycle Accident Injuries

 Injuries in serious motorcycle accidents can be catastrophic for the motorcycle rider, especially if they end up ejected from their seat or under the wheels of another vehicle.
 However, even in a minor accident, a motorcyclist without a helmet and protective gear could suffer significant head trauma or other life-threatening injuries.
-According to the National Center for Biotechnology Information (NCBI), motorcyclists often suffer from lower extremity, abdominal, and chest injuries as a result of accidents.
+According to the National Center for Biotechnology Information (NCBI), motorcyclists often suffer from lower extremity, abdominal, and chest injuries due to accidents.
 Injuries in motorcycle accidents can also include:

-Motorcyclists can suffer from mild or serious road rash when their skin makes contact with the road.
+Motorcyclists can suffer from mild or serious road rash when their skin scrapes the road.
 While road rash can be harmless, serious cases involving the removal of several layers of the skin may require surgeries and skin grafting.

 Head and Brain Injuries